 This reminds your ex, without being too intrusive or trying too hard that at some point, the two of you talked about the project they’re telling you about or about Doug and Em – and had an emotional connection.

 Pleasant emotions elicit pleasant feelings.
 This doesn’t mean you can’t connect on emotions that are less pleasant.
 For example, if you lost a job you liked, putting a happy spin on the emotional event can be confusing to your ex.
 The normal reaction to losing a job you like is sadness but if you are sending LOLs and making jokes to appear “light, relaxed and happy”, your ex will not know how to think or respond.

-Make it a habit to before hitting the SEND button, ask yourself, Am I “emotionally connecting” or just “communicating my emotions”?.
+Make it a habit before hitting the SEND button to ask yourself, Am I “emotionally connecting” or just “communicating my emotions”?.

 If you are in regular contact with your ex but struggling to sustain conversations or make an emotional connection, I can help review your text messages, your ex’s responses and tweak your next response to create the kind of emotional impact that will help you not only sustain conversations but also create strong emotional attraction.